 Organic tomato soup that does not come from a can is simple and easy to make.
 Perhaps simple food needs to be redefined.
 Simple food should be fresh, with only a few ingredients, and easy to prepare or healthy to eat.

 Cooking can be complex or it can be easy.
 I once joined a cooking class and the chef taught us how to make a difficult organic tomato soup.
 There was a lot of complexity to the recipe.
 We used canned tomatoes and a complex sieving process to get rid of the seeds in the tomatoes.
 What remained was a beautiful red soup with no chunks in it.
-There were many steps involved and I kept thinking – who cares if there’s a few seeds in the damned soup, I just want to eat it already.
+There were many steps involved and I kept thinking – who cares if there are a few seeds in the damned soup, I just want to eat it already.
 Below is my solution to complex: utterly simple.
 I hope you enjoy the soup as much as I do.
 Delicious!

 Simple Who-Gives-A-Damn-About-The-Seeds Tomato Soup Recipe